 CHENEY: He'll have free elections later this year.
 The Iraqis will have elections in January.
 And we're standing up effective security forces in Iraq so they can take over more of the responsibility for establishing security there so our guys won't have to do it.

-CHENEY: Well, I guess you could say we had a little floor debate in the United States Senate.
+CHENEY: Well, we — I guess you could say we had a little floor debate in the United States Senate.

 CAVUTO: I heard it was more than a debate.

-CHENEY: Well, I expressed myself rather forcefully, felt better after I had done it.
+CHENEY: Well, it was — I expressed myself rather forcefully, felt better after I had done it.